You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 Red popcorn is smaller than other types of popcorn, so it's a little crunchier.
 It's similar in size to white popcorn kernels and used for many of the same gourmet applications.

 Red popcorn is considered to be a hulless popcorn kernel since the hull on the kernel is so small.
-This makes the popped popcorn soft and lacking those pesky pieces that tend to get stuck in your gums.
+This makes the popcorn soft and lacking those pesky pieces that tend to get stuck in your gums.

 Popcorn Kernel Shapes